Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Results

 \subsection{Evaluation of the COVID-19 effect}

-We use the Logit-LASSO predicted probabilities to estimate the average monthly effect of the COVID-19 shock as the monthly average of $\hat{\alpha_{i}}$ (the difference between the firm-level predicted probabilities of success in the SUM and the SAM scenarios), which are presented Figure~\ref{fig:diff_predictions}.
+Both Logit-LASSO and Random Forest reach high accuracy levels in the export status prediction.
+As explained in section \ref{methodology}, the predicted probabilities are used to estimate the average monthly effect of the COVID-19 shock as the monthly average of $\hat{\alpha}$ (the difference between the firm-level probabilities of success predicted by the SUM and the SAM.).
+They are presented in Figure~\ref{fig:TE_months}.

-If we assume that, in the first months of 2020, firms are not affected by the COVID-19 shock, we can consider the estimates comparing the SAM and SUM predictions as a falsification test, similarly to the in-time placebo test routinely used in Synthetic Control Methods-SCM \citep{abadie2015comparative}.
-Estimating an economically significant effect of the COVID-19 treatment in the months before the actual economic shock happened would indicate that our model is mechanically predicting a COVID-19 effect even when it is not expected.
-We will also apply this placebo study conditioning on exogenous firms' characteristics observed in 2019 by estimating COVID-19 effects for selected subsamples of firms according to such characteristics.
-We interpret these placebo studies as a robustness check on our results on treatment heterogeneity.
+Given the presumption that firms suffered a negligible COVID-19 shock impact during the initial three months of 2020, the treatment effect estimates for this period can be viewed as a placebo test, reminiscent of the in-time placebo test routinely employed in Synthetic Control Methods \citep{abadie2015comparative}.
+Detecting a significant COVID-19 effect in the months preceding the actual economic shock would suggest that our model mechanically estimates a COVID-19 effect even in the absence of the stated shock.
+We conduct these placebo studies also conditioning on exogenous firms' characteristics observed in 2019 by estimating COVID-19 effects for selected subsamples of firms according to such characteristics.
+We interpret these additional placebo studies as a robustness check on our results on treatment effect heterogeneity.

-As shown in Figure~\ref{fig:diff_predictions}, the probabilities obtained from the SUM and the SAM are almost identical on average for January, February, and March.
-This result is reassuring since only on March 25, 2020, the Colombian government implemented a complete and mandatory lockdown.
+As shown in Figure~\ref{fig:TE_months}, the probabilities obtained from the SUM and the SAM are almost identical on average for January, February, and March.
+This result is reassuring since only from March 25, 2020, the Colombian government implemented a complete and mandatory lockdown.
 More in general, we can conclude that our identification strategy is not mechanically recovering COVID-19 effects for a period with low incidence in Colombia and in the rest of the world.
+We find that the peak of the COVID-19 effect is in April 2020, when we estimate an average difference between the predicted probabilities of exporting of nearly 20 percentage points.
+In the following months, the estimated average effect declines with time.

-We find that the peak of the COVID-19 effect is in April 2020, when we find an average difference between the predicted probabilities of exporting of nearly 20 percentage points.
-In the following months, the estimated average effect is declining.
+The results indicate that both Logit-LASSO and RF models yield comparable performances.
+Given their good performance and considering that Logit models are frequently used in similar contexts, we opt for Logit-LASSO.
+It aligns with the conventional approaches and offers greater interpretability as an extension of the traditional model.\footnote{Non-reported results using RF are equivalent and available upon request.}